keremgocen/tagpipe/README.md

 Usage
 -----
 Tags can be optionally passed as command line arguments.
 If no tags are found, a local file "tags.txt" will be used.
+You can try the example program as shown below;

 ```
 ./example tag1 tag2 ..